 Anti-addiction medications approved for the treatment of fentanyl addiction work through the same opioid receptors in the brain that fentanyl affects.
-Medications such as Suboxone (buprenorphine) and Vivitrol (naltrexone), block the effects of fentanyl, reduce cravings and allow healing to continue.
+Medications such as Suboxone (buprenorphine) and Vivitrol (naltrexone), block the effects of opioids, reduce cravings and allow healing to continue.
 These medicines treat opioid addiction through the same receptors as the addictive drug, but are safer and less likely to result in addiction.

 At Enterhealth, our goal is to treat the whole person for a lifetime.
 We offer a better chance to recover through our advanced, evidence-based treatment approach, designed and administered by board-certified addiction psychiatrists, physicians and other experts, that is proven to be more effective than traditional twelve-step approaches.